magnumjs/mag.js/README.md

 #### mag.module (String domElementID, Object ModuleDefinition, Optional Object Properties )
 This is the core function to attach a object of instructions to a dom element, when called it is executed.

-Returns a function Object that can be used to create a clone of the instance and the instances information such as InstanceID.

-The function object to create a clone instance requires an index/key in its only parameter.
-When assigned to a `state` elementMatcher, MagJS does that for you.

-These 4 methods are bound to the exact instance

-`getId`
-`draw`
-`getState`
-`getProps`

 ModuleDefinition is the instructions it needs to have a view function, controller is optional:
 ```javascript
 var component = {